The Past and Present of Bugis Street

 Alight in front of Bugis Street along Victoria Street.

-This article was edited and published on Travelog Singapore on Oct 2010.
+This article was published in Travelog Singapore on Oct 2010.